pozu84/OverTheWire_Bandit/README.md

 **NOTE: if you have solved this level and see ‘Byebye!’ when trying to log into bandit18, this is related to the next level, bandit19**

-Utilizamos `diff passwords.new passwords.old` para ver cuál es la diferencia entre los archivos, siendo `<` el dato nuevo y `>` el viejo.
+Utilizamos `diff passwords.new passwords.old` para ver cuál es la diferencia entre los archivos.

 ---